 13- Once cooled, store them in an airtight container.
 They can be stored for several weeks.

-These shakar para have a delightful blend of whole wheat, semolina, and cardamom flavors, along with a touch of sweetness from the powdered sugar.
-They make for a wonderful snack during festivals or special occasions and pair well with a cup of tea or coffee.
+These shakarpara make for a wonderful snack during festivals or special occasions or pair with a cup of tea.

 Storage

-- Consistent Dough: Ensure the dough is neither too dry nor too sticky.
-Adjust the water slowly to achieve a firm but pliable consistency.
+Dough: Ensure the dough is neither too dry nor too sticky.
+Add the water slowly to achieve a firm but pliable consistency.

-- Cooling Properly: Allow the shakar para to cool completely before storing to prevent them from becoming soggy in the container.
+Cool: Allow the shakarpara to cool completely before storing to prevent them from becoming soggy in the container.

-- Airtight Storage: Use an airtight container to store the shakar para to keep them fresh and maintain their crunchiness for an extended period.
+Storage: Use an airtight container to store the shakarpara to keep them fresh and maintain their crunchiness for an extended period.

 In English, "shakarpara" is often referred to as "sweet diamond-shaped biscuits" or "fried sugar-coated pastries."
 It is a popular Indian snack made from fried dough that's sweetened and flavored with spices.